leepeuker/movary-kodi-addon/README.md

 Download the addon:

-- Option 1: Download the "Source code (zip)" of the a [release](https://github.com/leepeuker/movary-kodi-addon/releases/tag)
+- Option 1: Download the "Source code (zip)" of a [release](https://github.com/leepeuker/movary-kodi-addon/releases/tag)
-- Option 2: Download the [repository](https://github.com/leepeuker/movary-kodi-addon/tree/main) as a zip
+- Option 2: Download the repository as a zip

 Than go into Kodi to "Settings -> Add-ons -> Install from zip file" and select the downloaded zip file to install it.